 Dior's first Saddle Bag debuted in 1999 when John Galliano was still at the helm of the house, and its high resale value is proof that it's still coveted today.
 Rosie Huntington-Whiteley and Rihanna are among the celebrities who own this chic style.

-While most Loewe bags are proving to be sound investments (more on another one later) the Puzzle bag is quickly becoming a timeless classic.
+While most Loewe bags are proving to be sound investments, the Puzzle bag is quickly becoming a timeless classic.
 A firm favourite for the street style set since its inception in 2015, the iconic shape is updated every season in new dreamy colour combinations.

-The original design measurements came in at 30cm but, at Audrey’s request, Louis Vuitton introduced a smaller version of the Louis Vuitton Speedy: 25 cm wide, which is still a very popular size today.
+The original design measurements came in at 30 cm, but at Hepburn’s request, Louis Vuitton introduced a smaller version of the Louis Vuitton Speedy: 25 cm wide, which is still a very popular size today.
 In 2011, the Speedy Bandouliere was introduced.
 Bandouliere means "with a strap" in French, so no prizes for guessing what the update included.
 While they're becoming harder to come by, you can still snap up a Speedy of your own on luxury resale sites.

-With its clean lines, simple silhouette, expensive-looking gold metal hardware, wide leather strap, and a delicate C logo on the clasp, it's easy to see why this bag continues to be so in-demand, a few years on from its initial launch.
+With its clean lines, simple silhouette, expensive-looking gold metal hardware, wide leather strap and delicate C logo on the clasp, it's easy to see why this bag continues to be so in-demand, a few years on from its initial launch.